RTO, Is It Right For Me?

 Types of Shells

 Shells come in all shapes and sizes.
 Some have cash in them and some do not.
 What they have in common is that they are generally dormant companies that are interested in speaking with promising vend-ins by private companies.
 There are many sources of excellent shell companies in Canada.
 Many good shells are not even listed on a stock exchange, but have dutifully reported to the regulatory authorities, are up to date, and are excellent candidates for reverse takeovers.
-Other exchange-listed companies that have become dormant and are looking for a reverse takeover opportunity may be listed on one of the fully recognized stock exchanges in Canada such at CNSX.
+Other exchange-listed companies that have become dormant and are looking for a reverse takeover opportunity may be listed on one of the fully recognized stock exchanges in Canada such as CSE.

 What Shell is Right for My Company?